 - Reviewing previous work conducted by CRLS student groups, including the Microaggressions Working Group and the Incident Reporting/Responding Design Team.

-- Collaborating with multiple students, educators, and school and district leaders to gain their input on the incident reporting system.
+- Collaborating with students, educators, and school and district leaders to gain their input on the incident reporting system.

 - Incorporating feedback received at School Committee meetings and other meetings with stakeholders.

-- Meeting with leaders from other districts to share best practices
+- Meeting with leaders from other districts to share best practices.

 Questions?